 It contains a set of rules that define the conversational capabilities of the chatbot.
 The more rules we add in AIML, the smarter the chatbot is.

 AIML interpreters are available in C#, Pascal, C++, Python, Java, Ruby, and other programming languages.
-Moreover, a W3C XML Schema and semi-formal specification for AIML are also available.
+Moreover, there’s a W3C XML Schema and a semi-formal specification for AIML to provide standardization.

 More to Know